Carnegie Hall Backage, NYC

 Christine Lamprea, Artist-Teacher of Cello, Longy School of Music

-Kwok holds the position of Adjunct Professor of Cello at both Nelson University and Tarrant County College.
-He also served as a cello faculty at the Fort Worth Youth Orchestra and the Dallas Symphony Orchestra Young Musicians Program.
-Kwok is a registered Suzuki cello teacher who has served as full-time faculty at Greenville Suzuki Strings from 2021 to 2023 and the Fort Worth B Sharp Youth Music Program from 2015 to 2020.
-During his doctoral studies, he was a teaching assistant to the internationally renowned cellist Jesús Castro-Balbi, teaching students ranging from music minors to graduate performance majors.
-He also served as the assistant director of the TCU Cello Ensemble.
-Additionally, Kwok has taught as cello faculty at professional music summer institutes including the Texas Cello School, the Dallas Symphony Orchestra Youth Program Summer Camp, Texas Institute for Orchestra Studies, Clear Creek Music Festival (OR), TCU Summer Cello Academy, and The Greater North Texas Youth Orchestra Summer Music Intensive.
-Currently, Kwok is also establishing a private cello studio in Lewisville, TX.
+Kwok is deeply committed to music education.
+He is an Adjunct Professor of Cello at Nelson University and Tarrant County College and has previously taught at the Fort Worth Youth Orchestra and the Dallas Symphony Orchestra Young Musicians Program.
+A registered Suzuki cello teacher, he served as full-time faculty at Greenville Suzuki Strings (2021–2023) and the Fort Worth B Sharp Youth Music Program (2015–2020).
+During his doctoral studies, he was a teaching assistant to renowned cellist Jesús Castro-Balbi, instructing students from music minors to graduate performance majors, and served as Assistant Director of the TCU Cello Ensemble.
+He has also taught at professional summer music programs, including the Texas Cello School, Dallas Symphony Orchestra Youth Program Summer Camp, Texas Institute for Orchestra Studies, Clear Creek Music Festival (OR), TCU Summer Cello Academy, and Greater North Texas Youth Orchestra Summer Music Intensive.
+Currently, he is establishing a private cello studio in Lewisville, TX.

-Kwok completed his Master of Music in cello performance at the Hong Kong Academy for Performing Arts under Professor Ray Wang, and his Doctor of Musical Arts at Texas Christian University School of Music under the guidance of renowned cellist Jesús Castro-Balbi, majoring in cello performance with a cognate in music theory.
-He has had the privilege of coaching by cellists Johannes Moser, Lynn Harrell, Steven Isserlis, Vagram Saradjian, Dmitri Atapine, Maja Bogdanovic, and Li-Wei Qin.
+As a scholar and musician, Kwok holds memberships in The National Society of Leadership and Success, Pi Kappa Lambda International Music Honor Society, and Golden Key International Honor Society, and is a regular performer in the Mu Phi Epsilon Concert Series.
+He earned his Master of Music in cello performance at the Hong Kong Academy for Performing Arts under Professor Ray Wang and his Doctor of Musical Arts at Texas Christian University School of Music under Jesús Castro-Balbi, with a major in cello performance and a cognate in music theory.
+His artistic development has been further shaped by coaching from cellists Johannes Moser, Lynn Harrell, Steven Isserlis, Vagram Saradjian, Dmitri Atapine, Maja Bogdanovic, and Li-Wei Qin.